Sizwe780/azora-os/codex/constitution/AZORA_CONSTITUTION.md

 ### Section 1: Absolute Prohibition of Mocks

 **No Mock Mandate:**
-No mocks, stubs, placeholders, fake data, or simulated implementations shall exist in the Azora OS codebase.
+No mocks, stubs, placeholders, fake data, or simulated implementations shall exist in the Azora ES codebase.
 All code must be production-ready, fully functional, and backed by real infrastructure.

 **Constitutional Enforcement:**
 - All development must use actual implementations